 14 March 2018

-Dr Katinka Ruthrof and colleagues from Murdoch University and Edith Cowan University recently published a paper on the tripartite relationship between a digging mammal, mycorrhizal fungi and tree seedlings.
+Dr Katinka Ruthrof and colleagues from Murdoch University and Edith Cowan University published a paper on the nitrogen requirements of Sorghum bicolor when grown in post-phosphate mining substrates on Christmas Island.

 28 February 2018